Excel 2007: Business Statistics

 - Developing liner and multiple regression models

-I'll end the course with a look at forecasting and linear regression, techniques that you can use to plan the future of your business.
+I'll end the course with a look at forecasting and linear regression, techniques you can use to plan the future of your business.
 Excel 2007 provides powerful statistical capabilities that help you gain useful insights.
 I'm sure you'll find this course will be time well spent.

 Excel 2013 Essential Training5,659,883 Views